thnkloud9/Tandem/server/README.md

 automated asycronous language tandem partner

 This is the API and server implementation of TademApp.
-Based on Python Flask, Eve, and twilio-python.
+Based on Python Flask, and twilio-python.